Rose family (Rosaceae)

-Range & Habitat: Wild Plum is occasional to locally common throughout Illinois (see Distribution Map).
+Range & Habitat: The native Wild Plum is occasional to locally common throughout Illinois (see Distribution Map).
 This is probably the most common plum species in the state.
 Habitats include mesic woodlands, woodland borders, savannas, thickets, powerline clearances in wooded areas, and fence rows.
 This species benefits from occasional disturbance in wooded areas as it is unable to compete with larger canopy trees.
 For some reason, this species is not often cultivated.

 Faunal Associations: The nectar and pollen of the flowers attract bees, various flies, and other insects.
 Bee visitors include honeybees, bumblebees, Little Carpenter bees (Ceratina spp.), Cuckoo bees (Nomada spp.), Halictid bees, and Andrenid bees (especially the latter).
 A variety of insects feed on the wood, bark, sap, leaves, buds, flowers, and fruits of Wild Plum.
 See the Insect Table for a listing of these species.
 The fruits are eaten by mammals primarily, especially the Red Fox and Gray Fox.
 These mammals help to spread the large seeds to new locations.
 Birds occasionally peck at the fruits, but they do not distribute the seeds.
 It is possible that the fruits of plums were eaten and distributed by one or more mammal species of the ice age that have become extinct.

 Photographic Location: The photo of the flowers was taken at the edge of a woodland in Piatt County, Illinois.
 The photos of the fruit & leaves and large branch were taken in a thicket along an abandoned railroad in Champaign County, Illinois.